aurule/npc/README.md

 If anything goes wrong in this process (like malformatted file names) it will yell about it.
 Everything in a file name after "` - `" is ignored.

+## Open Latest Plot and Session Files

+The `latest` command opens the most recent plot and/or session file, so that I can easily find it without digging through a crowded folder.

+The only option is what kind of file to open.
+Passing `session` opens the latest session; `plot` opens the latest plot; and `both` opens the latest plot and session together.

 ## Create a Character

 Most subcommands involve creating a specific type of character.
 Character files are put into the base characters directory (`Characters/` by default), with further options based on their type, groups, and sometimes other factors.